anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 ## Supported Environments and Use Case Examples {#sup-env}

-BRSKI-PRM is applicable to environments where pledges may have different behavior: pledge-responder-mode, or pledges may have no direct connection to the domain registrar.
+BRSKI-PRM is applicable to environments where pledges are in pledge-responder-mode and may have no continuous connection to a domain registrar.
 Either way pledges are expected to be managed by the same registrar.

 This can be motivated by pledges deployed in environments not yet connected to the operational customer site/domain network, e.g., at a construction site where a building is going up.